 These appointments are usually 'extended time' appointments.
 Once your child has been evaluated and diagnosed as having ADD/ADHD, follow up appointments are required to ensure that your child is getting the maximum benefit of his/her treatment. (i.e.: medication, psychological, etc...).
 Recheck appointments are every 3 months.
 Every year the child has a well child check-up which will include one 3 month ADD/ADHD rechecks, there will usually be a co-pay required on this well child visit since the ADD/ADHD recheck is included on this visit.
 We ask that you schedule your appointments 6 months in advance, if at all possible.
 These appointments are far and few between, therefore advanced scheduling will assure you that your child does not go without his/her treatment.
 At the recheck appointments you are asked to bring your child's report card, progress report and any significant class work you may have.
 We also ask that you ask for the teacher's input on your child's actions in class.
 (We have special forms/ check list to assist you).
 Please check with your insurance to make sure this service is covered by your plan.
-If your child is covered by Alabama Medicaid, this is not covered by that plan and a referral to a psychologist will be necessary in order to receive full benefits from a financial standpoint.
-We are happy to assist those with this plan.
-However, payment will be expected the time services are rendered.

 ADD/ADHD Medication Refills

 Please request all medication refills on the patient portal.
 Include the name of the medication along with the strength, the name of the pharmacy and if your child has any medication allergies.
 This information is due every time you request a refill.